Yasmani Grandal Player Props: White Sox vs. Rays

-Yasmani Grandal -- 0-for-3 in his last game -- will be in action for the Chicago White Sox versus the Tampa Bay Rays, with Shane McClanahan on the hill, on April 27 at 7:10 PM ET.
+On Friday, Yasmani Grandal (.250 batting average in his past 10 games, with five doubles, a home run, four walks and two RBI) and the Chicago White Sox play the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Blue Jays.
+In his most recent game he had a one-hit performance (1-for-4) against the Rays.

 Yasmani Grandal Game Info & Props vs. the Rays